madpiano/2019-432/slides/class12/README.md

 - The [Quiz 1 answer sketch](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz1_materials/sketch_quiz_01_2019.pdf) includes detailed grading information, and is [available to you now](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz1_materials/sketch_quiz_01_2019.pdf).
 - The maximum possible grade on the quiz was 60 points.
 - The highest score achieved was 55.5/60.
 The mean was 46 and the median score was 48.5.
-- Over the break, I will extend two honors opportunities.
-Details to come.
+-  I will extend two honors opportunities.
+Details to come before we meet again.

 1. Successful completion of the first opportunity will increase your score a bit on the quiz, and will be open to anyone who wants to take advantage of it, and in fact, I hope **everyone** does it.
 2. The second opportunity will include the first but also something more extensive, will come with the potential for a larger increase in your quiz score, but will be restricted to those who scored below 50/60 on the quiz initially.